Final Answer: MMAmania.com exclusive interview with UFC lightweight Frank Edgar

-So where does an up-and-coming fighter like Frankie "The Answer" Edgar fit into the mix?
+So where does an up-and-coming fighter like Frankie Edgar fit into the mix?

-"I belong here" deadpanned the easygoing yet confident lightweight.
-And after his dominating win over UFC veteran Spencer "The King" Fisher at UFC 78: Validation, it's hard to argue against the still perfect Edgar (8-0) in his assertion.
+"I belong here" deadpanned the easygoing yet confident "Answer."
+And after his dominating win over UFC veteran Spencer Fisher at UFC 78: Validation, it's hard to argue against the still perfect Edgar (8-0) in his assertion.

 Jesse Holland (MMAmania.com): Frankie, first and foremost thank you for taking the time to talk with us at MMAmania.com.
 How are you feeling physically?